Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 From the perspective of the other team, this interaction could reflect a quaternary contradiction between their new practice and this team's existing ones.
 We see that the team cares about whether the new practice starts working, and reflects this intent by modelling the situation as a work item in `OUTBOX`.
 The latter act may be taken as a step toward realigning the team's orientation and thus resolving the quaternary contradiction.

 The themes of long-term planning and wishlists segmented by different stakeholders come together in the following fragment.
-The team identifies a step in the company's service deliver process that results in significant overhead and thus waste.
+The team identifies a step in the company's service delivery process that results in significant overhead and thus waste.
 However, the issue is not so serious as to be a fire, and the team feels a product owner prioritising a wishlist would not rate the problem as high as the team.
 How should the situation be modelled, if the desire is nevertheless to get the issue solved at the opportune time?
 The marketing team has their own wishlist - perhaps the tech team deserves the same treatment!

 > 23:05
 > :   "What if we implement [improvement] [...] it's a huge overhead that we mail them back to verify"